Harold Berglund, still life painter, On Vision, seeing

 render what they see.
 Their vision is put to a hard test in being able to see

-"passive" seeing and painting "with the eye alone" though
+conceive of "passive" seeing and painting "with the eye

-there is a difference between Monet's lack of obvious color theory and
+alone" though there is a difference between Monet's lack of obvious color theory and Seurat's extensively theoretical

 working from reality, it is quite a challenge to comprehend what the visual